 Groups Seek To Restore Wolverines

-Seeking to ensure a future for one of the rarest wilderness wildlife species in the lower-48 states, a coalition of conservation groups (see header) today filed a lawsuit asking a Federal District Court in Missoula, Montana, to compel the U.S. Fish and Wildlife Service to consider new legal protections for the wolverine.
+In an effort to save one of the rarest wilderness wildlife species in the lower-48 states, four conservation groups today filed a lawsuit asking a federal court to overturn the U.S. Fish and Wildlife Service’s refusal to consider new legal protections for the wolverine.

 There, the remaining wolverines face growing threats.
 Despite their scarcity, wolverines continue to be lawfully trapped under Montana state law.
-Wolverine denning habitat in high alpine basins is under a growing onslaught from expanding snowmobiling and helicopter skiing recreation.
-And the wolverine's wilderness habitat continues to be chipped away by logging, mining and associated roadbuilding.
+Expanding snowmobiling and helicopter skiing are crowding wolverine denning habitat in high alpine basins.
+And the wolverine’s wilderness habitat continues to be chipped away by logging, mining, and associated roadbuilding.

-"A lot of scientific information has recently emerged to indicate that the wolverine is in trouble – we just need the Service to pay attention to it," said David Gaillard of Predator Conservation Alliance.
-"The Endangered Species Act is the best tool we have to ensure that the wolverine does not fade away into myth and legend, but remains a living, breathing, snarling component of our precious natural heritage."
+"A lot of scientific information has recently emerged to indicate that the wolverine is in trouble — we just need the federal government to pay attention to it," added Joseph Vaile of the Klamath-Siskiyou Wildlands Center.
+"The Endangered Species Act is the best tool we have to ensure that the wolverine does not fade into myth and legend, but remains a component of our natural heritage."

 Earthjustice is representing Defenders of Wildlife, Friends of the Clearwater, Klamath-Siskiyou Wildlands Center and Northwest Ecosystem Alliance.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people's health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.